seanconlon29/Tap-into-Your-Tastes/README.md

     </p>
 </figure>

-This map contains all breweries that were used within the dataset as a heatmap.
-Most of them are located within California.
+The heatmap on this map displays all the breweries included in the dataset, with the majority located in California.
 <figure>
     <p align="center">
     <img src="Models/CA_beer_types_by_Year.jpeg"